Wet Wet Wet: Subsequent releases and break-up activities: 1997–2003

-Reformation: 2004–present
+Reformation: 2004–2017

 In March 2004, the band cautiously reformed in order to work on an eighth album.
 A single entitled "All I Want" was released in November 2004 from the band's second Greatest Hits, released a week later.
 They undertook a successful tour of the UK the following month.
 In July 2005, Wet Wet Wet played at the Summer Weekender festival in England, and were one of the headline acts at Live 8 Edinburgh in Scotland.
 On 31 December 2006, Wet Wet Wet were the headline act for Aberdeen's Hogmanay celebrations when the celebrations in all other Scottish cities was held off because of strong winds and heavy rain.
 They performed thirteen songs in an hour-long set.
 A single, "Too Many People", was released on 5 November 2007, and its parent album, Timeless, on 12 November.
 These preceded a sold-out December tour, a taste of which was given at their Newmarket concert in August.
 In preparation for the tour, the band also announced that they will be playing two intimate dates at zavvi stores in Glasgow and London in November.
 "Weightless", the second single from the album, was released on 4 February and charted at Number 10, giving them their first top-ten hit in eleven years.

 In March 2012, it was announced that the band would perform its first concert in over five years, at Glasgow Green on 20 July, to celebrate their 25th anniversary of the release of their debut album, Popped In, Souled Out.
 In May 2013, UK music promoter Stuart Galbraith of Kilimanjaro Live confirmed a ten date UK tour for Wet Wet Wet commencing in December 2013.
 On 8 October 2013, Wet Wet Wet announced via their Twitter page that they would be releasing a new Greatest Hits album, Step by Step: The Greatest Hits, on 25 November 2013.
 The album features three new tracks as well as songs from their back catalogue.
 On 28 July 2017, it was announced that Pellow had quit Wet Wet Wet to focus on his solo career.